 The newer model slims down the bezels and increases the screen size to 10.5 inches.
 It also significantly improves performance using new processor options.
 Our pick uses an Intel Pentium Gold 4425Y Core m3 chip complemented by 8GB of RAM.
 The fast 128GB SSD makes it easier to handle work tasks.

-Ports include USB-C, a hidden MicroSD card slot that makes it easy to expand storage, and a headphone jack.
+Ports include USB-C, a hidden MicroSD card slot to expand storage, and a headphone jack.
 The battery is rated for 10 hours, an improvement on the first Go’s battery life, but still doesn’t impress compared to other picks on our list.